 The new year brings an opportunity to revitalize and refresh your organization’s fundraising and supporter engagement strategy.
-With the ups and downs of 2020 and the quick pivot to virtual, this is the perfect time to step back, review your goals, and start planning a giving campaign.
+With the continued ups and downs of 2021, this is the perfect time to step back, review your goals, and start planning a giving campaign.

 A giving campaign is a multi-channel effort that nonprofit leaders implement to raise money for a focused cause.
 However, it needs a comprehensive and fleshed out gift solicitation and donor retention strategy in order to be pulled off successfully and bring your nonprofit value.